ermansannio/dpattern_execost/README.md

 4. *rq3* contains the main scripts and data to answer rq3.

-    a. *diff_file_pairs.csv* contains the similar functions pairs manually selected from the similarity report;

-    b. *diff_report.html* is the diff report of the smart contracts containing the functions of the previous CSV file;

-    c. *diffreport.py* is the script to create the diff report;

-    d. *fisher_report.txt* contains the contingency tables computed for all patterns, with Fisher's test results;
+    a. *fisher_report.txt* contains the contingency tables computed for all patterns, with Fisher's test results;

-    e. *fisher.py* is the script to create the fisher report;
+    b. *fisher.py* is the script to create the fisher report;

-    f. *functions.txt* is the list of functions present in the diff report.
+    c. *functions.txt* is the list of functions present in the diff report.